OpenSPP/documentation/docs/glossary.rst

    Institutional care services
-       A type of treatment provided to an individual in a formal residential environment by an institute, other :term:`family<family>`, or other organized form aiming at providing care :term:`services<services>` (social or health :term:`services<services>`).
+       A type of treatment provided to an individual in a formal residential environment by an institute, other :term:`family<family>`, or other organized form aiming at providing care :term:`services<services>` (social or health services).

        | 🇫🇷 Services de soins institutionnels
        | 🇪🇸 Servicios de cuidado institucional